 - Take a spoon and lightly push crumbs into the cheese mixture until barely covered.
 That way the end result is a distinctive cookie crust, cheese layer, and cookie crumbs on top.

-- Bake for 15 minutes, turn the oven down to 300°F (150ºC), and bake for another 60 minutes. (at this point the cheesecake should still jiggle quite a lot in the center).
+- Bake for 10 minutes, turn the oven down to 300°F (150ºC) and bake for another 60 minutes (at this point the cheesecake should still jiggle quite a lot in the center).

-- Turn the oven off and, without opening the door, let the cheesecake inside at least 1 hour.
-Take out, very carefully run a smooth-bladed knife around the edges (it loosens the cheesecake as it shrinks a little while cooling down, and can prevent cracks), and cool to room temperature.
+- Turn the oven off and, without opening the door, let the cheesecake inside for 1 hour.
+Take it out, very carefully run a smooth-bladed knife around the edges (it loosens the cheesecake as it shrinks a little while cooling down, and can prevent some cracks), and cool to room temperature on a wire rack.
+The chopped cookies on top naturally sink slightly into the batter, and some cracks will naturally and probably appear.

-- Refrigerate for at least 8 hours (1-2 days makes it creamier) in the pan, wrapping it in plastic.
+- Refrigerate in the pan for at least 8 hours (1 day makes it creamier in my experience), wrapping it in plastic.

-- To remove from pan: unwrap, run a smooth bladed knife around the edges in case it's stuck, open the springform pan and remove, lift foil and place your palm between the metal pan and the foil .
-Carefully lift the cake holding it in one hand, push the foil down and lift the cake with your other hand.
+- To remove from pan: unwrap, run a smooth bladed knife around the edges in case it's stuck, open the springform pan and remove, lift foil, and place your palm between the metal pan and the foil.
+Carefully lift the cake, and, holding it in one hand, push the foil down and lift the cake with your other hand.

-- Place it carefully on the serving plate, top with crushed cookies and drizzle with chocolate ganache.
+- Place it carefully on the serving plate, top it with crushed cookies, and drizzle with chocolate ganache.

 For the ganache: